Ideal customers have similar traits. Therefore, smart salespeople do this with their customers…

 - Rarely buy all of your products or only buy standard with no upgrades

-3. Poor Customer – They meet few or none of the ideal traits you’ve defined.
+A Poor Customer meets few or none of the ideal traits you’ve defined.

-These buyers cost you money, time and erode company morale.
-They drain your team and your resources.
-Salespeople sometimes see these buyers as low hanging fruit.
-In other words, they appear to be easy sales requiring less effort.
-Not the case.
+These buyers cost you time and money.
+They erode company morale.
+That means your resources get drained.
+Unfortunately, some reps see these buyers as low hanging fruit.
+In other words, these customers appear to be an easy sale requiring less effort.
+That’s not the case.
 These buyers will distract you from selling and servicing your ideal customers.

 - Excessive demands and complaints

 - Infrequent purchases